- Religion and Philosophy»

-Well, we should know that cherry picking season is pretty much year round for those within the modern church system because that is the foundation their doctrines are built upon.
+Well, we should know that cherry picking season is pretty much year round for many because that is the foundation their doctrines are built upon.
 They impose their own man-made denominational teachings by isolating particular verses on their own while not considering, and even ignoring the greater context of scripture.

 The purpose of this article will be to explore in more detail the passage of Isaiah 9:6 by looking closer at some alternative renderings of this verse and the cultural significance and use of Hebrew names and places in an attempt to refute some of the popular notions imposed upon it.

 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be CALLED Wonderful Counselor, MIGHTY GOD, EVERLASTING [aḏ - 5703 [e] FATHER, Prince of Peace. – Isaiah 9:6 NIV